 I lament the loss of those days, those values, those times when life was actually lived and shared and not rushed and sliced through.

 The Gentleman I met at the English Book Depot is Sandeep Dutt, who incidentally is an Author, Entrepreneur, Mountaineer, Founder of Learning Forward India Foundation, Ambassador Hundred.Org, Ambassador Vurbl.Com, Chairman Bhadrajun Artisans Trust, Owner of The English Book Depot and National Director of The Duke Of Edinburgh's International Award.
+But the lofty titles sit lightly on him, with just the pride in his work and the sparkle of his passion beaming through.

 “So, who is selling well these days Sandeep,” I ask him.